Beginner's guide to motorcyclist gear

 As with any clothing, fit is key to use and comfort.
 Find a glove that fits close without being overly tight.
 Floppy fingers that are too long can affect your use of the motorcycle controls.

-Look for features like armour for both the inside and outside of the ankle and a reinforced toe and heel.
-A shank in the sole will provide great protection too.
+Look for features such as armour for both the inside and the outside of the ankle and a reinforced toe and heel.
+A shank in the sole will provide great protection, too.

 Again, it’s also worth considering a waterproof boot.
-You’ll find many on the market that have a breathable membrane built into the boots construction.
+You’ll find many on the market that have a breathable membrane built into the boot’s construction.

-A word of warning, normal denim will wear through in an average of half a second when it makes contact with the road.
+A word of warning: normal denim will wear through in an average of half a second when it makes contact with the road.

-Some riding jeans look and feel like normal denim, but can offer up to 11 seconds of ‘slide time’ before wearing through.
+Some riding jeans look and feel like normal denim but can offer up to 11 seconds of ‘slide time’ before wearing through.

-We’d also recommend trousers that have or can accommodate knee protection at the very least.
+We’d also recommend trousers that have, or can accommodate, knee protection.
 If you can add in hip and even coccyx protection then that’s even better.